cypher256/java-extension-pack/README.md

 <br>

 ## Auto-default Settings
 Entries that do not have the following configuration in the user settings are automatically set to the default values of Auto Config Java.
-To prevent it from being set, set the entry to empty.
+To prevent automatic setting, set the Original Default value below.
 Note that a debug run is required to enable Hot Code Replace (Hot Deploy).
+To disable transparency, set `glassit.alpha` to `255` or uninstall the *`GlassIt-VSC`* extension.

 |Configuration Name|Original Default|Auto Default|
 |---|---|---|